takashikumagai/scansnap-web/README.md

 # ScanSnap Web

-An application to control Fujitsu's ScanSnap devices from browsers.
+An application to use a Fujitsu's ScanSnap scanner from browsers.

 ## Background
-ScanSnap iX500 by Fujitsu is a compact and handy home scanner.
+ScanSnap scanners are a line of compact and handy home scanner products made by Fujitsu.
 Fujitsu provides drivers for Windows and Linux, but GUI is only available on Windows.
-This application provides a Web-based GUI to control a ScanSnap scanner over the network (within the same subnet) and is designed to run on a small form factor Linux PC*.
-For the moment, the application is mainly intended to be used on a small local network and is geared toward family or a share house.
+This application provides a Web-based GUI to control a ScanSnap scanner over the network (within the same subnet) and is designed to run on a small form factor Linux PC* or a laptop/desktop Linux PC.
+For the moment, the application is mainly intended to be used on a small local network and is mostly for a personal use.

 \*These PCs are often colloquially called 'mini PCs' or 'Linux box'.